After the Sale

 Three years after the date of the tax lien sale, the tax sale buyer may apply for a Treasurer's Deed to the property.
 A deposit of $500 along with the application form is required.
-Click here for the Treasurer's Deed Application.
+View and download the Treasurer's Deed Application (PDF).

 It takes approximately five months for the deed application to be processed.
 During this time, the Treasurer's Office hires a title company for a List of Parties, sends certified mailings to everyone on the list, publishes a notice in the local newspaper, and sets a deed date.

 If the tax lien is not redeemed by 4 p.m. on the deed date, the property is deeded to the tax sale buyer.